Journey to a Woman: Plot summary

-Beebo points Beth in the direction of Laura and Jack's apartment.
+Beebo points Beth in the direction of the apartment Laura shares with her husband Jack.
 Beth meets Jack first, who introduces her to their six-year-old daughter.
 The next morning, Beth surprises Laura and they immediately make love.
 However, after the surprise has worn off, Laura learns that Beth has left her husband and children, and – hurt and angry still from being left long ago – asks Beth to think about the reasons why she has embarked on this journey to find her.
 Beth returns to Greenwich Village and finds herself in Beebo's apartment after drinking too much.
 Discussing what she's done with Beebo, Beth realizes what she must face in order to know what she wants from life.
 Returning to her hotel, Beth is held hostage by a deranged Vega, who eventually shoots herself.
 After being questioned, Charlie picks her up from the police station.
 After Beth asks for a divorce from Charlie, she tells Laura what she knows about herself now.
 Laura loves her as a friend.
 Beebo invites Beth back to her apartment after confessing she's fallen for her, and they go together hand in hand.